kmpf/uap/doc/source/extension.rst

    ..

-What should happen if we are told to concatenate all files we know?
+What should happen if we are told to concatenate all files from all input runs?
 We have to create a single run with a new run ID 'all_files'.
 The run consists of a ``exec_group`` that runs the ``cat`` command.